Mainframe-Archive/switchboard/readme.md

 management of the IMAP connections at the cost of multiple IMAP connections.
 My experience has been that it's worth it.

-`imapswitchboard` uses a custom IMAP module, located in `src/imap.erl`.
+`switchboard` uses a custom IMAP module, located in `src/imap.erl`.
 Its type specs indicate what commands it currently supports.